Niobrara County School District #1

 Rock Springs, WY

-(Superintendent Kelly McGovern) We’re happy to continue working with Sweetwater County School District #1, our seventh year moving through the process (partner since 2014-2015).
-We’re excited to work with their new Chief Academic Officer, Jodie Garner, and all of the great educators in this district who have consistently been seeing improvements in assessment scores.
+(Superintendent Kelly McGovern) We’re happy to continue working with Jodie Garner, Chief Academic Officer, and all of the great educators in this district who have consistently been seeing improvements in assessment scores.
+A partner since 2014-2015, every content area has gone through the CLI Model and uses a systematic approach to improve teaching.

 Burlington, KS & LeRoy-Gridley, KS

-USD 244 Superintendent, Craig Marshall, and USD 245 Superintendent, Russ Mildward, have continued the partnership initiated in the 2013-2014 school year.
+USD 244 Superintendent, Craig Marshall, and USD 245 Superintendent, Matt Thomsen, have continued the partnership initiated in the 2013-2014 school year.
 Both districts are able to share CLI resources and expertise in this consortium, and each will have representation on committees to develop curriculum, instructional plans, and assessments.
 This consortium work paves the way for networking support across the Coffey County Schools.